ttuvjtset/slot-machine-game/README.rst

 - There will be a button to check out at any point of the game.
 After this button will be pressed, the checkout/payment window will appear.

-- The checkout/payment window will also appear if you are in your last life and you lost all your coins.
+- The checkout/payment window will also appear if you lost all your coins.

 - At least three different checkout windows will be implemented according to a situation (won / lost / equal amount of coins).